kanelandry/secure_forwading/README.md

 secure_forwading
 ================

-Inspired from the traffic control capability  Websense, we tried to provide a script doing an enhanced version of that job.
+Inspired from the traffic control capability  Websense, we tried to provide a script doing an enhanced version of the job.

 What's new?
 - More local control of the black listed websites
 - Code and algorithm flexibility